How to Become a Ghostwriter in 8 Steps (PLUS One New Bonus Tip)

 Award-winning ghostwriter Jon Reiner says that a successful ghostwriter is “first a good listener, and then a good writer.”
 So before you start putting pen to paper, listen up, aspiring ghosts!
-We have 8 tips on how to become a ghostwriter from professionals who have logged years telling other people’s stories.
+Reedsy’s experienced freelance ghosts have concocted an eight-step plan to help you become a ghostwriter.

 “Seriously, how can you write a book for someone else, in their voice, when you’ve never written one yourself?
 Better yet, write two or three.
 Shoot for at least 50,000 words each so that you get a feeling for writing something that long: dealing with the nuances of voice, narrative, flow, etc.”